Cartier duality for gerbes of vector bundles: Examples

-is an equivalence of algebraic stacks. \end{lemma} \begin{proof} The surjectivity follows from the fact that any vector bundle $V$ over an animated ring $A$ is isomorphic to a trivial vector bundle $A^n$ (for $n$ the locally constant rank of $V$) locally in the Zariski topology.
-The injectivity follows from the fact that the automorphisms of the rank $n$ trivial vector bundle is precisely $\ob{GL}_n$ by definition. \end{proof}
+The surjectivity follows from the fact that any vector bundle $V$ over an animated ring $A$ is isomorphic to a trivial vector bundle $A^n$ (for $n$ the locally constant rank of $V$) locally in the Zariski topology.
+The injectivity follows from the fact that the automorphisms of the rank $n$ trivial vector bundle is precisely $\GL_n$ by definition. \end{proof}

+For stating the main stacky Cartier duality theorem of this paper it is convenient to briefly discuss what the \textit{transmutation} along a ring stack is.